Baseflow/XamarinMediaManager/README.md

 ### Disposing

 The player can be disposed via `CrossMediaManager.Current.Dispose()`.
-Make sure to call `CrossMediaManager.Current.Init()` if you used dispose before opening another video.
+Make sure to call `CrossMediaManager.Current.InitTimer()` if you used dispose before opening another video.

 ### Play a single media item